Friiiis/slide_to_confirm/README.md

 - **text** `String`: The text showed below the foreground.
 Used to specify the functionality to the user.
 Defaults to `"Slide to confirm"`.
 - **textStyle** `TextStyle`: The style of the text.
 Defaults to `TextStyle(color: Colors.black26, fontWeight: FontWeight.bold,)`.
 - **onConfirmation** `VoidCallback`: The callback when slider is completed. **This is the only required field**.
+- **foregroundShape** `BorderRadius`: The shape of the foreground (the moving element of the slider).
+Defaults to a circular border radius.
+- **backgroundShape** `BorderRadius`: The shape of the background of the slider.
+Defaults to a circular border radius.

 ## Example